| |

 A GPS will not replace personal navigation skills.
 Period.

-Navigating through the terrain is your personal responsibility, and you must be capable of finding your way if you lose the remnants of the trail, which will happen along this part of the Tahoe to Yosemite Trail on a regular basis.
+Navigating through the terrain is your personal responsibility.
+You must be capable of finding your way if you lose the remnants of the trail, which will happen along this part of the Tahoe to Yosemite Trail on a regular basis.
+A GPS can identify locations for the trail route that no longer exist on the terrain.
+The quality of our observations, analysis, and decision making skills determine our ability to find and follow the route through here, not GPS readings.

-Through these types of non-trailed sections I try to observe and follow the remaining trail elements, but I am also keeping an sharp eye on the upcoming terrain to determine my most-likely best route through.
+Through these types of non-trailed sections we try to observe and follow the remaining bit of the route through the terrain while keeping a sharp eye on the upcoming terrain to determine the most-likely location of the old trail route and best route through.

-This allows me to keep a general geographic frame of reference on the terrain when the trail "bits" I am following disappear.
+We are trying to keep a general geographic frame of reference on the terrain so we stay on route when the trail "bits" we are following disappear.
+But even more importantly, we are excavating ancient physical observation and navigation skills hard-wired into humans.

-If you are successfully following the best route through the terrain you will run across faint signs of the unmaintained trail route on a regular basis (as of July 2009).
+If we are successfully following the best route through the terrain we will run across faint signs of the unmaintained trail route on a regular basis (as of July 2009, and more true in 2013 than '09).

-If you are not on a legit route, and end up chasing a dead end, you must be able to navigate yourself back to your last "known" position on the actual route.
-From that known position you can reset your search for the proper route through the terrain.
+If we are not on a legit route and end up chasing a dead end, we must be able to navigate ourselves back to our last "known" position where we were on the actual route.
+From that known position we can reset our search for the proper route through the terrain.

 * * *

 At this point heading South past the Upper Ford we are looking for where Summit City Creek again becomes accessible.
-This position is 1.32 miles South of the upper ford, and here you will find a beautiful scene.
-The creek runs across a big granite flat surrounded by light forest scattered across the broken granite terrain.
-It's a real pretty place that represents many aspects of the subtle beauty and the quiet power of nature.
+This position is 1.32 miles South of the upper ford, and here we find a beautiful scene.
+Off to our Right the creek runs across a big granite flat surrounded by light forest scattered across the broken granite terrain.
+It's a real pretty place that represents many aspects of the subtle beauty and quieter aspects of the long exercise of the brutal and beautiful powers of nature in Summit City Canyon.

 comments-questions-trail experiences? |